-The Wandering on Wheels Tiny Home was designed and built by Brian & Skyler Thomas — both of whom hold Building Construction degrees and work in the construction industry.
-They built the house in Mississippi and then moved out to western Colorado where they have been living for the past two years.
+The Wandering on Wheels Tiny Home was designed and built by Brian & Skyler Thomas, both of whom hold Building Construction degrees and work in the construction industry.
+They built the house in Mississippi and then moved out to western Colorado where they lived in it for a couple years.

 The gooseneck tiny house was built on a 35′ trailer (30′ trailer with 5′ over gooseneck) and totals 280-square-feet.
 The queen size bedroom loft is located over the gooseneck, allowing for plenty of headroom.
 An operable skylight is above the bed for ventilation and stargazing.